MarkNijhof/hyperfriendly-json-spec/README.md

 ##Errors

-A resource MAY contain an _errors collection.
+Errors may be represented as an _errors collection.
 A error item MUST have a title and a message.

 ```javascript
 {